International Karate: Reception

 World Karate Championship was a commercial success in the United States, where it became the first European-developed game to top the Billboard software charts.
 The game went on to sell over 1.5 million copies in the United States.

 Rick Teverbaugh reviewed the game for Computer Gaming World, and wrote that Epyx continued to take a strong stand in the foreground of the arcade sports programs with World Karate Championship.
 Charles Ardai called the game "an original Karate Champ clone, but it's the best one available ...
 Great scenery adds to the ambience".

 Your Sinclair reviewed the ZX Spectrum version in 1990, giving it a 74% score.

 In a 2006 retrospective of the genre, Retro Gamer gave the game an 86% rating, referring to it as an "excellent" game that was overshadowed by the earlier release of The Way of the Exploding Fist.

 Legacy

 In 2000, a Game Boy Color version, created without input from Archer Maclean, was released as International Karate 2000.
-It sported some enhancements and was the basis for International Karate Advanced released in 2001 for the Game Boy Advance.
+It sported some enhancements and was the basis for International Karate Advanced, a remake released in 2001 for the Game Boy Advance.
 The C64 version saw re-releases in 2004 as a title on the C64 Direct-to-TV, and in 2008 on the Wii Virtual Console.

-International Karate +

-International Karate +, a successor which expanded the gameplay, was released in 1987.